All Episodes

 Anyway, Sanders, we have all this stuff.

-There is a, it's like a treasure trove has now been dropped on Bernie Sanders because Bernie Sanders now is three for three, heading into South Carolina, where he's in a very tight race.
+There is a, it's like a treasure trove has now been dropped on Bernie Sanders because Bernie Sanders now is three for three, heading into South Carolina where he's in a very tight race.

 You know, this is the firewall for Joe Biden.

-Biden doesn't win South Carolina, he's done.
+Biden doesn't win South Carolina.

 Now, Bloomberg can stick around because Bloomberg has money.